marinadalponte/classif/README.md

 <img src="https://github.com/marinadalponte/classif/blob/main/logo/cropped_logo.png" width="250">

-This is a statiscal method to infer a spectral type for a ultracool dwarfs based only on their photometry.
-The procedure is described in detail Carnero Rosell et al. (2019), based on Skrzypek et al. (2015).
+Based on Skrzypek et al. (2015), this is a statiscal method to infer a spectral type for a ultracool dwarfs based only on their photometry.
+The procedure is described in detail Carnero Rosell et al. (2019).

 The spectral type is assigned by the minimization of the $\chi^2$ relative to empirical templates.
 The $\chi^2$ for the $k$-th source and the $j$-th spectral type is